UmbraNova/My-Portfolio-Project/README.md

 - [ ] add menu transformation in a dropdown menu on mobile devices
 - [ ] add checkbox for automatic slider or manul slider
 - [x] added more sections before projects
+- [] fix the rem sizing issue, publishing to server makes the font smaller

 <sub>responsiveness</sub>
 - [ ] make the website completly responsive for mobile